ksubramanyeshwara/Interview-Preparation/JavaScript/03 Functions and Variable Environment/README.md

 // console.log(times(4, 5)); // Throws an error: times is not defined (name is local to the function)
 ```

+**Why `times()` is not accessible outside the function?**
+- Named function expressions are not hoisted like function declarations.
+- They are only accessible inside the function.

 ### Arrow Function

 - not hoisted